Pawventures

 The newly revamped Seattle waterfront is excellent for walking with a dog.
 From Pioneer Square to the Olympic Sculpture Park, the waterfront path offers views of Elliott Bay, the Olympic Mountains, and passing ferries.
 Most of the waterfront businesses, including outdoor restaurants and market stalls, welcome dogs.

 Pike Place Market: Dogs are allowed in the outdoor areas of Pike Place Market but not inside the main market building.
 The flower stalls, craft vendors, and fish-throwing area are accessible from the street.
-It is a sensory overload for dogs (and humans).
+It is a sensory overload for dogs (and humans) — bring a patient pup.

 Washington State Ferries